1978 Masters (snooker)

-The 1978 Masters (officially the 1978 Benson & Hedges Masters) was a professional non-ranking snooker tournament that took place from Monday 6 to Friday 10 February 1978 at the New London Theatre in London, England.
-It was the last time the Masters was held there, as the following year it moved to the Wembley Conference Centre.
-10 players were invited for the tournament.
+The 1978 Masters (officially the 1978 Benson & Hedges Masters) was a professional non-ranking snooker tournament that took place from 6 to 10 February 1978 at the New London Theatre in London, England.
+It was organised by representatives of the sponsors, cigarette brand Benson & Hedges, and sanctioned by the World Professional Billiards and Snooker Association.
+Ten players were invited to participate, including debutant Patsy Fagan.